hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,769 km (3115 nm)

 ##### 0300
-We hove-to as the morning light shone onto the sea, I stared into the depths and felt dizzy.
-Heaving-to is a good time to figure out if what you're doing is a shit idea, or a shitty shit shit shit idea.
+We hove-to as the morning light shone onto the sea, this is a good time to figure out if what we're doing is a shit idea, or a really shit shit shit idea.
+Cradled by waves, I stared into the depths and felt dizzy.
+I'd rather not spend too much time thinking about the enormity of the world's oceans.
+They are large and wild spaces between continents, and humans, blinded by hubris, build and wear their boats like armor to cross them.
+Madness.

-We download the weather.
-The wind in this area is very strong.
-There is a promise of lighter winds from the east.
-Devine gets his foul-weather gear on, and goes outside to steer.
-Onward to 165°E!
-Robusta is south of us still, but making some progress to the north.
+The wind in this area is very strong, but there is a promise of lighter winds from the east.
+Devine gets his foul-weather gear on, and goes outside to steer us on to 165°E. Our friends on Robusta are south of us still, but making some progress to the north.
 They are mending a sail and going slow.
+We are glad that Pino's wings haven't lost their feathers yet, our armored bird is healthy, and flying east.

 ##### 0600
-The sky is blue?
-I seemed to have forgotten that it could ever be that color.
-The waves are still mean, but the sky reflected into them dulls their teeth.
-When we get sun, we usually take everything out to dry, but today is not a good day for this, as the cockpit is getting a lot of spray.
-I have a pair of leggings outside that is well-pickled and that just won't dry.
-We don't want to add to that sorry collection.
+As the day went on the clouds vanished, revealing a blue sky.
+I seemed to have forgotten that the sky could ever be that color.
+The waves are still mean, but the blue reflected into them dulls their teeth.
+When we get sun, we usually take everything out to dry, but today is not a good day for this because the cockpit is getting a lot of saltwater spray.
+I have a pair of leggings outside that is well-pickled and that just won't dry, and I don't want to add to that sorry collection.

-##### 1000
-The seas and winds have lessened somewhat, and the sky is still blue?!
-We're reminded then of what sailing is normally like.
-It is usually pleasant, and done in fair weather.
+Later, the seas and winds lessened even more.
+We were reminded then of what sailing is normally like, it is usually pleasant, and done in fair weather, with enough time to consider each wave, bird and cloud.
 Yes, this is what it's supposed to be like.
-We cooked some [Japanese curry](#kare) for lunch.
-The wind is coming out of the southwest, with us drifting eastward.

 ##### 1400
-We did it, we reached 165°E!
-A milestone in our trip!
-We hope the weather will improve in the coming weeks; I don't think we can stomach weathering more onslaught of lows.
-The wind has not changed.
+We finally reached 165°E, a milestone in our trip.
+We hope that the weather will improve as we move further east, because I don't think we can stomach weathering more lows.
+It is difficult on the mind.

+The wind has not changed yet, and being outside is nice.
 I remove my tuque to enjoy the sun, my hair is tuque-shaped underneath, flat on the top with a sharp cowlick in the front.
 "I look like TinTin."
 I said, smiling.
 Devine looks bright and happy today, as am I, happy enough to make jokes, happy enough to return a smile.
 My world is infinitely better when Devine smiles.

-##### 1400
-Cooked dinner of [pasta salad with mustard dressing](#mustard) and ate the last of our fresh fruit, 2 ruby red grapefruits.
+For dinner, Devine makes a [pasta salad with a mustard dressing](#mustard), and we ate the last of our fresh fruit, 2 ruby red grapefruits.
 When we eat more, it means the weather is good and that we too, are feeling good.

 The forecast is promising, but the GRIB files for this area are not always accurate.
 This morning's weather was supposed to be a fresh breeze, but we had near gale winds instead.
 There may be better weather ahead, in any case, we are happy to leave this forsaken area behind.
 We're running with a full jib and double-reefed main.
 Our paranoia with the weather is still strong, it seems like we won't be raising the main fully any time soon.

 ##### 2100
 Quiet night at sea.
-Saw some stars!
+We saw some stars.
 It has been a while.
 We're sailing southeast with a patch of light rain on the horizon, just in time for Devine's shift.

 ## Squalls